If you have even a halfway developed perspective on NBA basketball you already know Ben Simmons is something special.

 Simmons’ impact is felt on offense, defense and everywhere in between.
 At six-foot-10, he’s a scary cover for most traditionally-sized point guards but without the ball his terror is magnified 10-fold.
 On Saturday night, against the Minnesota Timberwolves, Jeff Teague was the unlucky soul tasked with watching Simmons.

 Watching is a kind term; Teague was baby-sitting him in the same vain that a 16-year-old “babysits” his 15-year-old brother: he was physically present, but entirely disengaged.

 Knotting up a triple double in the third quarter, Simmons most glaring weakness isn’t even a weakness.
-At the free throw line Simmons’ busted shot is incredibly apparent.
+At the free throw line Simmons’ allegedly broken shot is incredibly apparent.
 His left elbow flares out and he gets minimal lift, likely a byproduct of his near seven-foot stature.